cherrytwist/cherrytwist/docs/state-machines.md

 The rational for adding statecharts as a core platform capability is:
 * Powerful representation of business logic, bridging development + business
-* Allows for shared understanding of progress (“how mature is this challenge?
+* Allows for shared understanding of progress (“how mature is thisSubspace?
 What is the status of my application?”)

 ## Context
 This section covers background material.